The Secret Diary of Adrian Mole, Aged 13¾

-The Secret Diary of Adrian Mole, Aged 13¾ is the first book in the Adrian Mole series of comedic fiction, written by Sue Townsend.
+The Secret Diary of Adrian Mole, Aged 13¾ is the first book in the Adrian Mole series of comedic fiction, written by English author Sue Townsend.
 The book is written in a diary style, and focuses on the worries and regrets of a teenager who believes himself to be an intellectual.
-The story is set in 1981 and 1982, and in the background it refers to some of the historic world events of the time, such as the Falklands War and the wedding of Prince Charles and Lady Diana as well as the birth of Prince William.
+The story is set in 1981 and 1982, and in the background it refers to some of the historic events of the time, such as the Falklands War and the wedding of Lady Diana and Prince Charles as well as the birth of Prince William.
 Mole is a fierce critic of prime minister Margaret Thatcher, listing her as one of his worst enemies.